Thanks to Zola for suggesting this week’s topic, the red panda!

 A red panda asleep in a tree [photo by By Aconcagua – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=2169002]:

 Not exactly a real red panda but pretty darn cute (from the Disney/Pixar movie Turning Red):

 Welcome to Strange Animals Podcast.
 I’m your host, Kate Shaw.

 You can find Strange Animals Podcast at strangeanimalspodcast.blubrry.net.
 That’s blueberry without any E’s.
 If you have questions, comments, or suggestions for future episodes, email us at email@example.com.
-If you like the podcast and want to help us out, leave us a rating and review on Apple Podcasts or just tell a friend.
-We also have a Patreon at patreon.com/strangeanimalspodcast if you’d like to support us that way.
-Oh, and we have a mailing list sign-up now too!
+If you like the podcast and want to help us out, leave us a rating and review on Apple Podcasts or Podchaser, or just tell a friend.
+We also have a Patreon at patreon.com/strangeanimalspodcast if you’d like to support us for as little as one dollar a month and get monthly bonus episodes.

 Thanks for listening!